verana-labs/verana-docs/docs/run/other-component-deployment/50-verana-visualizer.md

   verana/verana-visualizer:latest
 ```

+The `-p <host>:<container>` flag exposes the container's listener (default `PORT=3000`) on your machine.
+In the example above, requests to `http://localhost:4000` get forwarded to the container's port 3000.
+To change both the host port and the internal listener, set both sides, for example: `-p 4100:4000 -e PORT=4000`.

 > **Note:** The Dockerfile uses a multi-stage build with Next.js standalone output for optimal image size and performance.
+Environment variables are baked into the build at build time, so you'll need to rebuild the image if you change `NEXT_PUBLIC_*` variables.

 ### Method 3: Kubernetes Deployment